mydexchain/mydexchain/README.md

 - `Azure`
 - `Google Cloud`
 - `Your Own Server/Desktop`

+### MasterTracker requirements;
+- `A minimum value of 100 Dex Trackers must participate in the MasterTracker.`
+- `Each Dexlife must be attached to 1 DexTracker.`
+- `MasterTracker ServiceFee range is (%1-%100)`
+- `DexTracker revenues will be given hourly.`

 ### How Can I Update to the Latest MyDexChain Version?
 Run the command on Current DockerHost: